 The Christian perspective in the liberal arts permeates the curriculum and the total campus community.
 The Christian perspective curriculum is pervasive, touching every aspect of academic life and holistically penetrating the campus climate.
 In addition to a bank of optional courses, three inter-disciplinary, issue-oriented core courses focus on the purpose of the Spring Arbor University Concept.
 The Concept is further emphasized through a variety of enrichment programs that are cognizant of and addressed to Christian perspective themes.
 The integration of faith, living and learning is a continuing goal of Spring Arbor University which makes it a unique educational institution.
 The purpose of the University is to educate the whole person.
 Spring Arbor strives to help its students develop into mature Christian men and women who are equipped to meet all of life with confidence.
 Although Spring Arbor University is affiliated with the Free Methodist Church, it is non-sectarian and more than 20 denominations are represented.
 The University is thoroughly committed to evangelical Christian doctrine and standards of conduct.
 In accepting the fundamentals of the Christian faith, the University stands unequivocally for the inspiration of the Old and New Testaments, the deity of Christ, the need and efficacy of the atonement, the new birth as a divine work wrought in the repentant heart by the Holy Spirit, the need and glorious possibility of the born-again Christian being so cleansed from sin and filled with the love of God by the Holy Spirit that one can and should live a life of victory over sin.
-Each member of the University community chooses to abstain from immoral or illegal activities, the use of tobacco or alcoholic beverages, acts involving drugs* or gambling, and questionable practices in entertainment and conduct.
+The University advocates abstinence from gambling, profanity, the illegal use of drugs*, and the use of tobacco and alcoholic beverages.
 Although these expectations are not viewed as absolute standards by all Christians, at Spring Arbor University they are observed with the belief that they serve both the good of the individual and the institution, and are in accord with biblical principles.
 In adding new employees, Spring Arbor University reserves the right to employ:

 - Persons who can enthusiastically support the Spring Arbor University Concept, standards of conduct and evangelical Christian doctrine as presented above.